Ahangar/Applied_Text_Mining_in_Python_Coursera_Assignments/README.md

 # Applied_Text_Mining_in_Python_Coursera_Assignments
- Assignments for Applied Text Mining Course in Coursera
+ Assignements for  <a href=https://www.coursera.org/learn/python-text-mining>"Applied Text Mining Course in Coursera."</a> The course is by University of Michigan.